Last Updated: March 2, 2026

 Strategic Account Growth: Expansion of services and solutions within key accounts

-Customer Health Scores: Composite metrics reflecting overall account health and engagement across multiple dimensions
+Customer Health Scores: Composite metrics reflecting overall account health and engagement

 Internal Collaboration Effectiveness: Measured through feedback from sales teams, engineering, and other internal stakeholders